By Rajesh Kumar Singh and Manoj Kumar

 Indian debt is ranked at the bottom of investment grade and Standard & Poor's has a negative outlook.
 A cut would put India into "junk" status, raise its borrowing costs and possibly spark fresh panic in financial markets.
 The rupee fell as much as 20 percent this year, before recovering, amid an economic slump.

 Half way through the 2013/14 fiscal year, the programme faces serious challenges, including squabbling among ministries.
-This month, a global roadshow to drum up interest from investment bankers in the sale of 10 percent of Indian Oil Corp (IOC) was cancelled at the last minute after the oil ministry backed out.
+This month, a global roadshow to drum up interest from investment bankers in the sale of 10 percent of Indian Oil Corp (IOC)

 So far, Chidambaram has raised 14.33 billion rupees from asset sales, or around 3 percent of the full-year target of 558 billion rupees.